deveshdhiman/website-assignment/README.md

 SUSE Prototype website assignment

 Descritpion:
-Trying to enhance the view and feel for user visiting the website.
-With minimal click for user trying to search for information from the website.
+Adding a different flavour to website for user visiting.
+Idea is to have minimal click for user trying to search for information from the website.
 Steps to Run the application:
 1) Clone the repo
 2) use any IDE of your preference.(I used VS editor).